Hawaiideveloper/Infastructure-as-Code-Sample_Env/TerraForm/README.md

 - [x] Network Access Control List (acl)
 - [x] Elastic IP
 - [x] EC2-instance
-    - [ ] Then when it is complete it prints the public IP to SSH
+    - [ ] Then when it is complete it prints the public IP to SSH into
     ```
     Changes to Outputs:
     public_ip = "52.24.174.0"
     ```